About Me

 You can checkout my repo where I host my projects.
 I give a more detailed explanation of my current research and projects here.
 In my repo, I host more of my code and results.

-Wildfire Model Optimization; BYU - Missoula Fire Lab (Sept 2024-Present)
+Deep Learning Applications in Wildfire Modeling; BYU - Missoula Fire Lab (Sept 2024-Present)

-I also started this other project with Dr. Barker from the mathematics department in conjunction to his work with Missoula Fire Lab.
+I work with Dr. Barker from the mathematics department in conjunction to his work with Missoula Fire Lab.
 Wind is a big principal component of wildfires, but it is hard to model properly.
-WindNinja is a software that uses two different models that can solve the wildfire ODEs in order to make a wind profile.
-However, one method is really fast but inaccurate, whereas the other is accurate but very slow.
-The main goal of the project is to find a way to perform spectral methods on current wildfire modling techniques where we can implement the Fourier Basis.
-The next goal would be to implement the Fast Fourier Transform so that computational cost is truncated significantly with the hope of being able to run some of the more complex models in laptops of forest agents.
-This would allow us to make wind modeling fast and accessible at the time of disasters.
-I presented my current work here .
+WindNinja is a software that uses two different models that can solve the wildfire PDEs (mainly a diffusion-convection PDE) in order to make a wind profile.
+However, one method is really fast but with less accuracy and lower geography resolution, whereas the other is more accurate and with higher geography resolution but very slow.
+The main goal of the project is to improve the temporal complexity for solving wildfire PDEs through the use of ML, mainly deep learning applications.
+We are trying to compare this to Newton's method for root finding for a discretized PDE (i.e. PDE discreteized with a finite difference method (FDM)).

 Optimal Control in Mathematical Oncology; (Sept 2024 - April 2024)